816dramaaddict/p8105_restroom_final/p8105_restroom_final.md

 and discover patterns in restroom availability across different areas of NYC.

-#### The anticipated data sources

-- NYC Open Data: Public Restrooms
-- NOAA data from the class webpage

-#### The planned analyses / visualizations / coding challenges
+#### The anticipated data sources and planned analyses / visualizations / coding challenges

-- Create a data visualization that maps out the operational restrooms for all the locations using the latitude and longitude data available
-  \* Create data visualization that maps out the operational restrooms across the different NYC train stations
-  - This will use both the NYC Open Data and the NOAA data set
-  - This may result in a challenge of finding which column to join the two datasets at
-- Compare the number of operational restrooms based on different restroom locations
-- Compare the number of operational restrooms based on gender and ACA accessibility

 We will source our data from NYC Open Data on Public Restrooms and the NOAA dataset from our class resources.
 Planned analyses will include